Nicole Scherzinger Stretches Her Leg Against Lizzo’s Shoulder, Showing Off Amazing Flexibility On Instagram

-Nicole Scherzinger is flaunting her flexibility on Instagram in a new photo and video that features “Truth Hurts” rapper, Lizzo.
-In the photo, the former Pussycat Dolls singer has one leg stretched against Lizzo’s shoulder, in an amazing show of flexibility.
-The snapshot is clearly a candid photo of Nicole.
-But while it looks like the singer wasn’t quite ready for the snap, Lizzo is sending a smoldering stare to the camera.
+Nicole Scherzinger is flaunting her flexibility on Instagram in a new photo and video that features “Truth Hurts” rapper Lizzo.
+In the photo, the former Pussycat Dolls singer has one leg stretched against Lizzo’s shoulder in an impressive show of flexibility.
+The snapshot is clearly a candid photo of Nicole, but while it looks like the singer wasn’t quite ready for the snap, Lizzo was apparently sending a smoldering stare to the camera.

-In the video, however, the rapper is holding her leg up as they both shimmy their hips for the camera.
-Nicole is dressed in a white Led Zeppelin t-shirt, dark-wash blue jeans, and thigh-high white boots.
-Her dark black hair has been swept off to one shoulder and she’s wearing dark eyeliner, mascara, and pink lipstick.
-Lizzo has on a shiny purple top and cargo pants and is wearing stunning eye makeup as well.
+In the video, however, the rapper was holding her leg up as they both shimmied their hips for the camera.
+Nicole was dressed in a white Led Zeppelin t-shirt, dark-wash blue jeans, and thigh-high white boots.
+Her dark black hair had been swept off to one shoulder as she also wore dark eyeliner, mascara, and pink lipstick.
+Meanwhile, Lizzo has on a shiny purple top and cargo pants and is wearing stunning eye makeup as well.

 “Feeling good as hell about to watch @lizzobeeating f*** it up to the tempo tonight in #London,” Nicole wrote in the caption.
 “Swipe to see her serving lewks while I’m still trying to get it together.”